-You hear whistling, ringing, humming, hissing or pounding in your ears – for no apparent reason.
-Many people suffer from tinnitus at least once in their lives.
-For one out of five people, tinnitus is permanent, but treatment options exist.
+If you have tinnitus, you may hear whistling, ringing, humming, hissing or pounding in your ears for no apparent reason.
+Many people experience tinnitus at some point in their life.
+For one in every five people, tinnitus is permanent, but management options are available.

-If you are affected by tinnitus, silence may be especially annoying.
-This is because tinnitus can become more intense when there is no background noise.
-Tinnitus causes phantom noise with no external sound source.
+Tinnitus is the perception of sound when no corresponding external sound is present.
+If you are affected by tinnitus, silence may be especially annoying, because tinnitus can become more intense when there is no background noise.
 Why the inner ear and brain generate these sounds remains a mystery to scientists.
 Tinnitus can be a very bothersome condition which affects each person differently.

-The constant noise may be a never-ending ordeal for some.
-It can affect your concentration and interfere with sleep.
-Tinnitus may differ from patient to patient in terms of sound, pitch, volume and level of perception.
+The constant noise can be an ongoing concern and frustration affecting concentration and interfering with your sleep.
+Tinnitus may differ from person to person in terms of sound, pitch, volume and level of perception.
 It can be perceived in just one ear, or more centrally, such as in the middle of the head.
 Tinnitus can occur intermittently, in wave-like intervals or be a permanent, ever-present noise.
 Tinnitus is commonly associated with hearing loss as well.

 Why tinnitus happens

 Even though nobody else can hear the noise, tinnitus isn’t an imaginary illness.
 Still, how can you hear a sound that doesn’t exist?
-Scientist aren’t completely sure.
+Scientists aren’t completely sure.

-The most widely accepted theory says that it’s a spontaneous reaction of your brain’s central hearing system.
-It may be due to damaged cells (called hair cells) in the inner ear.
-Since hearing is affected, the brain tries to amplify or restore the missing sounds which leads to tinnitus.
+The most widely accepted theory is that it’s a spontaneous reaction of your brain’s central hearing system.
+It may be due to damaged hair cells in the inner ear.
+Since hearing is affected, the brain tries to amplify or restore the missing sounds, which leads to tinnitus.

 A question of perception

-If you perceive tinnitus as being severe, stress mechanisms may be activated in your brain’s limbic system (responsible for processing emotions).
-This may lead to a vicious cycle: as you suffer, you get more stressed which triggers the limbic system, which causes even more stress which then leads to more symptoms.
+If you perceive tinnitus as being severe, stress mechanisms may be activated in your brain’s limbic system, which is responsible for processing emotions.
+This may lead to a vicious cycle: the more distressed you become, the more stress you experience, which triggers the limbic system, which then causes even more stress, leading to more symptoms.

-It’s important to decide whether tinnitus is truly severe/debilitating (decompensated tinnitus) or mild/moderate (compensated tinnitus).
+It’s important to decide whether tinnitus is truly severe and debilitating (decompensated tinnitus) or mild to moderate (compensated tinnitus).
 This can be partly determined by how the condition affects your quality of life.
 For instance, decompensated tinnitus can cause sleep disruption, stress, anxiety, depression and social isolation.
-It can also cause headache, earache, dizziness or muscle tension.
+It can also be associated with headache, earache, dizziness or muscle tension.

-In this very rare condition, tinnitus noise can actually be detected and measured by an Ear-Nose-Throat (ENT) specialist using special instruments.
+In this very rare condition, tinnitus noise can actually be detected and measured using special instruments.
 The cause is usually an anatomical abnormality in the blood vessels of the inner ear, a disturbance of the middle ear, or contamination of the ear canal near the eardrum.
 In most cases of tinnitus, however, no noise can be detected at all.

 Subtypes of tinnitus

-- Subacute tinnitus: Occurs repeatedly within a period of three to twelve months.
-Medication and/or relaxation exercises may bring about recovery.
+- Medication and/or relaxation exercises may bring about recovery

-- Chronic tinnitus: Symptoms last for more than twelve months.
-Usually requires therapeutic or medical treatment.
+- Symptoms last for more than 12 months

 What causes and triggers tinnitus?